bob-ros2/rosgpt4all/README.md

   Host name or ip.\
   Default: 'localhost'

-> ~port:\
+> ~port\
   To be used port for the Vector DB API.\
-  Default: (6333 or 8000, this depends on used Vector DB)
+  Default: (6333 or 8000, this depends from used Vector DB)

 > ~location\
   Location of Vector DB.
 Can also be an URL.
-  Depend on the used undelying DB vendor.\
+  This parameter is only used by Qdrant.\
   Default: ''

 > ~path\